Online Trading Starts Here

 Editorial Note: While we adhere to strict Editorial Integrity, this post may contain references to products from our partners.
 Here's an explanation for How We Make Money.
 None of the data and information on this webpage constitutes investment advice according to our Disclaimer.

 • Step 1.
-Visit crypto exchange
+Go to a trusted crypto exchange.

 • Step 2.
-Access wallet
+Access your wallet.

 • Step 3.
-Select your currency and withdrawal option
+Select your currency and withdrawal option.

 • Step 4.
-Enter the withdrawal address and network
+Enter the withdrawal address and network.

 • Step 5.
-Enter withdrawal details
+Enter withdrawal details.

 • Step 6.
-Confirm security checks and complete
+Confirm security checks and complete transfer BTC to a bank account.

 How to wire transfer bitcoins to bank account

 Step 1.
-Visit crypto exchange
+Go to a crypto exchange

 Step 2.
 Access wallet